 Lower High Street, Chipping Campden, Gloucestershire, GL55 6AS

-A rare opportunity for a pub of this quality to come on the market in this highly desirable location on a lease transfer.
+A rare opportunity for a pub of this quality to come on the market in this highly desirable location.

 |Car park spaces||7|

 The private accommodation is split into two self contained two bedroom flats, offering ideal accommodation for a family.

 |Weekly rent||£1,014.42 per week fixed|

 £52,750 per annum, £1,014.40 per week fixed and subject to annual RPI increase, which is capped.
 Paid weekly by direct debit.

 Entry costs approx £33,150 which includes fixtures and fittings, stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000). *Please note that the F&F is shown as 25% deposit of the full cost due to an assisted purchase being available for the right operator.

 A fixed 5 year term agreement which is contracted out of the Landlord and Tenant Act 1954